T3NC1V3/Plat-former/README.md

 # Plat-former

-Just a simple 3D platformer. \n
+Just a simple 3D platformer.

-A work in progress
+# A work in progress